Nofated095/Nofated095/README.md

 Hi, I'm **Nofated095**, a newbie in the coding world.

+This account was deleted so the data might not be accurate.
+I used to have 1.4 k commits in 2022.

 💖 Love open-source work, watching anime and playing games(especially gal games, Yuzu Soft is the best!).👀

 💡 Interested to do some DIY in the projects.